Spirals-Team/librepair-experiments/README.md

 * **repairnator.astor.log**: it contains log information about the execution of Astor, starting from the beginning (e.g., the creation of the [Spoon](http://spoon.gforge.inria.fr) model);
 * **repairnator.astor.mutation.log**: it contains log information about the execution of Astor, such as the modification points found with [GZoltar](http://www.gzoltar.com), and the mutation operators applied to these modification points in order to create a possible patch;
 * **repairnator.astor.results.json**: it contains the statistics about Astor execution, such as the number of the patches found and the total time used for its execution;
-* **repairnator.astor.mutation.results.json**: it contains information about the program variants created, such as the number of the variants successfully compiled and the number of program variants with compilation errors.
+* **repairnator.astor.mutation.results.json**: it contains information about the program variants created by Astor, such as the number of the variants successfully compiled and the number of program variants with compilation errors.

 ### Repairnator Patch folders